Nettakrim/Signed-Paintings/README.md

 Do I need to be connected to the internet to use the mod?

-> Yes, the mod downloads images from the Internet so a connection is a must! (loaded images will cache for your current session)
+> Yes, the mod downloads images from the Internet so a connection is a must! (loaded images will be cached for your current session, instead of redownloading for every individual sign)

 Will my friends see the custom painting?

-> Aslong as your friends have the mod they will see exactly the same thing you do!
+> As long as your friends have the mod they will see exactly the same thing you do!

 What if my friends don't have the mod?

 > They will see a sign with a URL and some text for the settings.
-You can hide this sign underground with some settings however.
+However, you can hide the sign underground then shift the painting up using the offset slider

 Fabric?
 Forge?
 Quilt?
+Backports?

-> The mod is developed for Fabric, and while untested should work for Quilt - Forge is currently unsupported.
+> The mod is developed for Fabric, and while untested for Quilt it should work - Forge is currently unsupported.